suus-stack/PCA/README.md

 Course:       Project computational science
 Student id's: 14773279 , 15159337, 13717405

+Parameters ????gamefish.py?????
+Gamefish contains the code to run a agent-based simulation of herring schools and possibly rocks and/or predators.

-Description: Agent-based model to simulate herring school movement dynamics.
-The plain movement of a herring is based on three rules:
+The plain movement of a herring (boid) is based on the three rules:
 - Separation: Herring do not get closer than some minimum distance
 - Alignment: Herring heads in the direction of the neighbours within close distance.
 - Cohesion: Herring moves to the position of the neighbours within close distance.

-It is possible to introduce rocks and predators in the experiment, which both influence the movement of the herring.
-The herring will always move away from the predator and will also accelerate its speed when a predator is near.
-The predator on the other hand will always move towards the herring and also accelartes its speed when near herring.
+It is possible to introduce rocks and predators, which will influence the behaviour of a herring.
+Rocks can change the direction of a herring.
+Predators can change the speed and direction of a herring.
+To the normal average speed of a herring is some value between -1 SD and +1 SD added, to create variation.
-Both herring and predators cannot move through a rock and has to go around or move away from it.
-A small value around 1 standard deviation from the average is added to the current speed to create variation.

-In the default function rocks, herring and predators are initialized randomly.
-These initial locations cannot be overlapping in any way, within perception distance.
+The plain movement of a predator is random unless it comes too close to another predator then it will move away.
+When rocks and herring are introduced they influence the movement of a predator.
+Rocks can change the direction of a predator.
+Herring can change the speed and direction of a predator.
+To the normal average speed of a predator is some value between -1 SD and +1 SD added, to create variation.

-Adding to this, the predator is placed outside of the perception range of the herring, so that the full attack can be studied.
+In the default function first the rocks get a random position, then the herring get a random different position and lastly the predators get are random different position that is not within predator perception distance of a herring.
+The predator is placed not within the perception distance of herring so the full attack can be studied.
-Furthermore, it is possible to connect nearby rocks to create larger structures by introducing more rocks and we can also initialize the herring in one large school.
+The simulation is runned for the specified number of seconds.
+It is possible to connect nearby rocks by introducing more rocks and to place the herring not random but in one big school.
+If the simulation is runned for a long time it is possible that the perception lenght of the predator gets changed over the time.
 The alignment distance, cohesion distance and separation distance can also be change in order to determine their influence.
+ - Experiment(nr herring, nr predator, nr rocks, duration, connect rocks, start as school, change perception predator alignment distance, cohesion distance, separation distance)

+The parameters of the this simulation are: herring_nr = number of herrings added to the simulation. predator_nr = number of predators added to the simulation. rock_nr = number of rocks added to the simulation. simulation_duration = the duration of a simulation is seconds.
+RADIUS_HERRING = the radius of the circle representing a herring in the simulation.
+HERRING_SPEED = the normal average speed of a herring.
+HERRING_SPEED_MAX = the highest speed a herring can have.
+PERCEPTION_LENGHT_HERRING = the length a herring can sense.
+KILL_DISTANCE = the distance between herring barracuda that the predator barracuda will kill the herring.
+SEPARATION_DISTANCE = if another herring is within this distance, it will be included in the separation rule.
+ALIGNMENT_DISTANCE = if another herring is within this distance, it will be included in the alignment rule.
+COHESION_DISTANCE = if another herring is within this distance, it will be included in the cohesion rule.
+PREDATOR_RADIUS = the radius of the circle representing a herring in the simulation.
+PREDATOR_SPEED = the normal average speed of a barracuda.
+PREDATOR_SPEED_MAX = the highest speed a barracuda can have.
+PERCEPTION_LENGHT_PREDATOR = the length a barracuda can sense.
+ROCK_LENGHT = the length of the square representing a rock in the simulation

+?????
+Visualisation ????
+Visualization contains the code to make plots that show the influence of environmental changes on the herring killing rate.
+It uses the ???gamefish??? code to run an experiment.